mongodb/docs-app-services/docs-release-notes.md

 ## Device Sync

-- Configure and Update Your Data Model/Data Model Mapping: Update note for `Mixed Properties` to specify Collections in Mixed feature is only valid for App Services Apps created after `May 28, 2024`.
+- Configure and Update Your Data Model/Data Model Mapping: Update note for `Mixed Properties` to specify the Collections in Mixed feature is only valid for App Services Apps created after `May 28, 2024`.
-- Define a Data Model/Schemas/Schema Data Types: Update note for `Mixed` data type to specify Collections in Mixed feature is only valid for App Services Apps created after `May 28, 2024`.
+- Define a Data Model/Schemas/Schema Data Types: Update note for `Mixed` data type to specify the Collections in Mixed feature is only valid for App Services Apps created after `May 28, 2024`.

 # Triggers